North Carolina (NC) Unemployment EligibilityUpdated July 27, 2017 Unemployment

 - DES – Division of Employment Security.
 It is the agency responsible for administering the unemployment insurance program in North Carolina.

 - NCWorks – the state sponsored job search, education and training program for unemployed North Carolina residents.
 To collect benefits, it is mandatory that claimants are required to register on this site.

 - Waiting Week – The first week of your Benefit Year is called the Waiting Week.
 Even though you will not collect benefits for this week, you will still need to file a claim for benefits.
-In North Carolina, you will need to serve an unpaid waiting week each time you re-apply for unemployment benefits during your established benefit year.
+You will need to serve an unpaid waiting week each time you apply for North Carolina unemployment benefits during your established benefit year.

-- Weekly Benefit Amount – The amount of unemployment compensation you will be paid each week.
+- Weekly Benefit Amount – The amount of North Carolina unemployment compensation you will be paid each week.
 It is determined based on wages earned during your Base Period

 Click Here for our Guide: 5 Things You Need to Know Before Filing Unemployment